 First and foremost, let’s clarify what an STI is.

-Sexually transmitted infections are infections that typically transmit through sexual contact, including vaginal, anal, and oral sex.
-They can be caused by bacteria, viruses, or parasites and can manifest in various ways, from mild discomfort to severe health complications if left untreated.
-Indeed, many infections do not present with any symptoms at all.
+Sexually transmitted infections, sometimes called sexually transmitted diseases (STDs), are infections that are typically transmitted through sexual contact, including vaginal sex, anal sex, and oral sex.
+Bacteria, viruses, or parasites can cause them and can manifest in various ways, from mild discomfort to severe health complications if left untreated.

 In general, the risk of getting an STI from a hand job is very low, but not impossible.
 Most STIs are transmitted through contact with infected bodily fluids, such as semen, vaginal secretions, or blood.
-Hand jobs involve manual stimulation of the genitals without penetration, which significantly reduces the risk of getting infected.
+Hand jobs involve manual stimulation of the genitals without genital penetration, which significantly reduces the risk of getting infected.

 How likely am I to get an STI by giving a hand job?